cbleslie/curtain.js/README.md

 **Note:** You could, in theory, bind this to any element you want, just using the class.

 ##UX Considerations
 The key here is to get the duration and delay tuned correctly **especially** if you start to use it for ads.
-There is a sweetspot for this sort of thing.
+There is a sweet-spot for this sort of thing.
 The hardest part is finding it.